 Have you ever sat in a restaurant with a group of friends and not been able to hear anyone but the person sitting next to you?
 It seems this is a common problem but is anyone coming to the table to discuss the impact of noise in everyday experiences.

 The Washington Post and The Guardian recently posted articles addressing the lack of quiet spaces in restaurants.
 The reports dug into why we need quiet spaces and who is really affected by the dangers of restaurant noise.
 The Washington Post article declared that restaurant noise is not just irritating, but goes as far as discriminating against those who struggle to hear in noise.
-So why is it there’s not much being done about it?
+So what is being done about it?

 Struggling to hear in noise is actually a lesser-known type of hearing issue [that is not usually assessed with standard hearing tests]().
 It’s a hearing difficulty that prevents the person from hearing conversations when they are around background noise, such as in a restaurant or in a café (or for children the classroom and playground).
-The acoustics of many restaurants are made worse by their design - it’s in vogue to have spacious and minimalist décor which means no soft furnishings to absorb noise.
-So whilst the designs may look good, they’re a recipe for short and long-term hearing problems.
+The acoustics of many restaurants are made worse by their design - it’s in vogue to have spacious and minimalist décor, the downside of this means there are no soft furnishings to absorb noise.
+The designs may look good, but they’re a recipe for disaster when it comes to hearing problems.

-Whilst restaurants are supposed to be the meeting places for good food and great conversation - they are doing little to absorb the loud chatter and over-amplified music.
-Unfortunately, this particularly affects those with hearing issues including difficulties listening in noise, exposing sufferers to a distressing experience rather than an enjoyable one.
+Restaurants are meeting places for good food and great conversation - but some do little to absorb the loud chatter and over-amplified music.
+This particularly affects those with hearing issues including difficulties listening in noise, exposing sufferers to a distressing experience rather than an enjoyable one.

-There are lots of apps and practices being developed around protecting our hearing such as Apple’s Noise - which monitors your noise levels around you and pings you a notification when they are unsafe, and the ‘yelp for noise levels’ SoundPrint- which advises you of restaurants around you with quiet spaces.
+There are apps that can help you protect your hearing, such as Apple’s Noise - which monitors your noise levels around you and pings you a notification when they are unsafe, and the ‘yelp for noise levels’ SoundPrint- which advises you of restaurants around you with quiet spaces.
 Then we have Sound Scouts screening for hearing issues that for some may be due to previous exposure to loud noises.
 Sound Scouts has been designed to test for middle ear and inner ear loss, and difficulties hearing speech-in-noise.

 If you are concerned about the noise level of a venue you are at, consider the following: